Honoring the Fire and Rescue Service - London and Beyond - On Web Since 2005

 December 27, 2013

 On Dec.
-19, 2013, a section of the famed Apollo Theatre's ornate plasterwork ceiling collapsed during a performace.
+19, 2013, a section of London's famed Apollo Theatre's ornate plasterwork ceiling collapsed during a performance.
+Scores were injured.

-The London Fire Brigage sent eight engines.
-The London Ambulance Service sent 25 ambulances.
+The London Fire Brigade sent eight engines and the London Ambulance Service sent 25 ambulances.

 Nick Harding of the Kingsland Fire Station said: